inoxlang/inox/docs/language-basics.md

-Global constants are defined at the top of file, before the manifest.
+Global constants are defined at the top of the file, before the manifest.
 ```
 const (
     A = 1